 I would add two things between now and November, though.

-I would fund the border wall, and the second thing that I would do is I'd take another crack at repeal and replacing.
+And the second thing that I would do is I'd take another crack at repeal and replace it.

-And I think Republicans, you know, they've been hesitant to do to follow up on that one big promise, although we did get rid of the individual mandate as part of the tax package, but I think, you know, basically this has been the force of Trump, not the force of Republicans, especially in the Senate.
+And I think Republicans, you know, they've been hesitant to follow up on that one big promise, although we did get rid of the individual mandate as part of the tax package.

-Oh, I think I think that's right, but I I guess I'm a little more cheerful than you are about all this.
+But I guess I'm a little more cheerful than you are about all this.

-I think we are uh Secretary Azar is doing a great job at Health and Human Services, and we're gradually going to keep taking apart Obamacare and replacing it with a much more uh market oriented and choice-oriented system that'll be better for people, and I think that these are important steps in the right direction.
+I think we are, Secretary Azar is doing a great job at Health and Human Services, and we're gradually going to keep taking apart Obamacare and replacing it with a much more market-oriented and choice-oriented system that'll be better for people.

 Would you like to have more jobs, or would you like to have an impeachment?

-Would you like to have a Congress that works to have an even better economy, or would you like to have a Congress that does nothing all the time except fight Trump?
+Or would you like to have a Congress that does nothing all the time except fight Trump?

-Well, it was a seventeen point deficit.
+Well, it was a 17-point deficit.

-Uh I I know that you know this better than anybody.
+I know that you know this better than anybody.

 There's very few people.

-You Maybe Mike Barone understands the whole history of every county in every single part of uh the United States from Cuyahoga County to Hamilton County and everything in between, and certainly knows all the counties in Florida, North Carolina, and all these swing states.
+Maybe Mike Barone understands the whole history of every county in every single part of the United States from Cuyahoga County to Hamilton County and everything in between, and certainly knows all the counties in Florida, North Carolina, and all these swing states.

 And you guys went through district by district by district.

-So the fact that you think that California should take on such uh incredible importance needs to be paid attention to.
+So the fact that you think that California should take on such incredible importance needs to be paid attention to.

-Uh I could feel much as I did back in 1978 with Prop 13, uh you the moments when you can feel this stuff coming together, and I just think that John Cox has a great chance in California to run a much more successful race.
+And I just think that John Cox has a great chance in California to run a much more successful race.

 Well, I know, and that's what makes this such an amazing election.

-Uh New Kingrich is with us, and he's on his official book tour.
+Newt Gingrich is with us, and he's on his official book tour.

 It's in stores as of today.

-The media is avoiding at all costs.
+And by the way, that's an untold story the media is avoiding at all costs.

-All right, as we continue, former speaker of the House, Newt Gingrich is with us.
+All right, as we continue, former Speaker of the House, Newt Gingrich is with us.

 Why won't the media talk about the 500 days of success?

-Well, because I mean let's let's be fair.
+Well, because let's be fair.

-Most of the elite media is so traumatized by Hillary's defeat and Donald J. Trump's presidency that and and he further you know every morning he gets up and he tweets, and as they wake up that morning, they're reminded, oh my God, he's still president.
+Most of the elite media is so traumatized by Hillary's defeat and Donald J. Trump's presidency that, and he further, you know, every morning he gets up and he tweets.

-Uh so you're asking people who are tormented by the failure of the perfect liberal to become president.
+So you're asking people who are tormented by the failure of the perfect liberal to become president.

-Uh and then they get together at their cocktail parties and they reinforce each other's craziness.
+And then they get together at their cocktail parties and they reinforce each other's craziness.

 Well, I mean, yeah, and I think so.